Skip to main content

 • Recovery: Post-treatment, you’ll get clear aftercare instructions.
 Dr. Randall’s team is always available for any questions.
 Follow-Up: Dr. Randall checks on your recovery and tooth health, ensuring a successful outcome.

 Choosing Dr. Randall means choosing expertise, advanced care, and a gentle approach for a comfortable treatment experience.
+Curious how much your treatment would be?
+Take our free survey to estimate you treatment cost today!

 Schedule your free consultation today or call us at 469-489-5996!